A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Convex Model for SSNMF and Recovery Guarantees

 The robustness of Theorem~\ref{th:mainth} is not stronger than in the case $p_t = 1$.
 The reason is that we want to identify more columns, so the problem is intrinsically harder, while we make no assumption on the noise beyond boundedness, so averaging is not guaranteed to decrease the estimation error.
 The reason is that the noise could be adversarial, e.g., $N(:,j) = N(:,i)$ for all $i,j \in \mathcal{S}_t$ in which case averaging columns of $M(:,\mathcal S_t)$ does not reduce the noise.

 \paragraph{Reducing the variance to better estimate $W$}

 However, if the entries of $N$ are independently distributed, averaging the columns of \mbox{$\{M(:,j)\}_{j \in \mathcal S_t}$} will reduce the noise, \emph{since the variance will be reduced by a factor $p_t$}, in which case SSNMF will outperform SNMF.
-For example, in the case of Gaussian noise, we have the following result. \begin{corollary} Let $M = WH + N$ satisfy the assumptions of Theorem~\ref{th:mainth} and the entries of $N$ follow an i.i.d.\ Gaussian distribution.
+For example, in the case of Gaussian noise, we have the following result, which follows from the fact that the standard deviation of the average of $n$ independent Gaussian distributed variables with standard deviation $\sigma$ is a Gaussian distributed variable with standard deviation $\sigma/\sqrt{n}$. \begin{corollary} Let $M = WH + N$ satisfy the assumptions of Theorem~\ref{th:mainth} and the entries of $N$ follow an i.i.d.\ Gaussian distribution.
 Let us denote $\tilde W(:,t)$ the average of the columns of $M(:,\mathcal S_t)$ extracted by solving the convex SSNMF model~\eqref{eq:convexmodelSSNMF}.
 We have, for all $t$ and $j \in \mathcal S_t$,

 where $\mathbb E$ denotes the expectation. \end{corollary}

 \paragraph{Robustness to outliers}